 As aligned in contract with SCOPE subrecipient, manage relationships and deliverables of Local Health Associations.

-Serve as secondary level project contact to local partners, with direction from Chief of PartyPrograms Director and Country Director.
+Serve as secondary level project contact to local partners, with direction from Chief of Party, Programs Director and Country Director.

 In all interactions, strengthen local partnerships with other agencies, Ministry of Health and local level staff.